jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 This repository analyzes anti-authority sentiment between Anglophone and Sinic countries.
-It finds that Sinic country Twitter users demonstrate significantly less positive sentiment in tweets containing a collection of nine anti-authority words.
+It finds that Sinic country Twitter users demonstrate significantly less positive sentiment in a collection of tweets containing nine anti-authority words.
 This may be due to the differing influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

-Yet given how a large portion of Sinic country users heavily criticize the recent military coup in Myanmar, these findings could also indicate greater hyperbolic language among increasingly split hierarchical and pro-democracy orientated groups in the Sinic world.
+Yet on the other hand, given how a large portion of Sinic users heavily criticize the recent military coup in Myanmar, these findings could also represent the growing use of hyperbolic language among increasingly split hierarchical and pro-democracy orientated groups in the far East.
+The Sinic world may thus be both culturally hierarchical and experiencing the consolidation of democratic values.

 The rest of the report is organized into the following sections:

-1)  Authority & Democracy
+1)  Authorianism
 2)  Sentiment Analysis

-## **1: Authority & Democracy**
+## **1: Authorianism**

 1.1: Power distance scores in Hofstede’s seminal cultural dimension’s study.
 Power distance is the extent to which people accept unequal power